open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-03.md

-In spite of that, Iris and her team are leveraging the power of the [OpenTelemetry Collector](/docs/collector/) to gather and send metrics and traces to various Observability back-ends.
+In spite of that, Iris and her team are leveraging the power of the [OpenTelemetry Collector](/docs/collector/) to gather and send metrics and traces to various Observability backends.
 Since she and her team started using OpenTelemetry, they started instrumenting more traces.
 In fact, with their current setup, Iris has happily reported that they went from processing 1,000 spans per second, to processing 40,000 spans per second!